particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 Integral to OAuth is the concept of *clients*, and *client credentials*.
 An OAuth client generally represents an application, like a native iOS application running on an iPhone or a web app running in a browser.
-As part of the setup process for your product, you will need to create an OAuth client for your organization.
+As part of the setup process for your product, you will need to create one or more OAuth clients for your organization.

 Your organization's OAuth client will be needed when hitting the Particle API to perform actions that only your organization's team